 This enzyme is critical for converting omega-6 in the body, to a substance called GLA (gamma-linolenic acid) in the skin.
 As a result, acne sufferers are also deficient in GLA - worsening inflammation associated with the condition.

-Our product Miracle Oil is high in GLA and can also speed up the acne healing process by eliminating inflammation and irritations.
+Our product LOA OIL is high in GLA and can also speed up the acne healing process by eliminating inflammation and irritations.